Part A: Wild Weather and Climate Variability

-Over the past decade (2000-2010) we have observed an increase in the frequency, scale (size), duration (length of time), and intensity of extreme weather events around the world.
+Since the year 2000, we have observed an increase in the frequency, scale (size), duration (length of time), and intensity of extreme weather events around the world.
 As you probably have seen in the news, these extreme events are devastating to societies in many parts of the globe.
 The physical impacts of these climate extremes range from local to national.
 They often impact one or more sectors of society including: agriculture, energy, transportation, water resources, or public health.
 They cause significant economic loss as well as fatalities.

 Why are these events becoming more commonplace?
 According to the World Meteorological Organization (WMO), "While it is impossible to say that an individual weather or climate event was "caused" by climate change, one should anticipate that the magnitudes, frequency and duration of extreme events are likely to be altered as the Earth's atmosphere warms due to the increased concentrations of greenhouse gases."
 (Source: Weather Extremes in a Changing Climate: Hindsight on Foresight (Acrobat (PDF) 1.7MB Jul6 15), pg.
 15, WMO 2011)

 To learn more about how climate change may be fueling increased extreme weather events watch the video: A Home Run on Steroids, Baseball & Climate Change.
 (Note: the video begins as a blank screen.)

 Extreme weather events close to home